IorgaLab/MICAI/README.md

 The mode can be chose using the option "--mode [code]", with [code] being either "binary" or "regression".

 Please note that due to the lack of breakpoint for the binary task, or a data distribution not large enough in our dataset for the regression task, some antibiotics might appear in one mode and not in the other. \
-Furthermore, we might lack of training data in some range of the MIC predictions.
-Consequently, we grouped together neighbouring MIC zones : "From x to y".

 ## The encoding (mandatory)